Find Affordable College Courses

 West Hartford, CT

-With a ranking of #9, University of Hartford did quite well on this year’s most popular schools for economics students working on their bachelor’s degree.
+University of Hartford did quite well in this year’s ranking of the most popular places for economics students to get a bachelor’s degree.
+It came in at #9 on the list.
 UHart is a medium-sized private not-for-profit school located in the midsize city of West Hartford.

 Of the 21 students majoring in economics at UHart, 81% are male and 19% are female.